THIS READING LIST IS UNDER CONSTRUCTION. CHECK BACK LATER TO SEE ADDITIONS – ESPECIALLY RESOURCES ABOUT MALE PELVISES.

 The Psoas Book by Liz Koch is really helpful for understanding the female pelvic mobility and alignment issues we encounter when treating people.
 The illustrations are very good.

-Wild Feminine by Tami Lynn Kent – not really an anatomy book, but a wonderful book written by a PT who specializes in women’s health.
+Wild Feminine by Tami Lynn Kent – A wonderful book written by a PT who specializes in women’s health.
 This book focuses on women’s self discovery of the pelvis as the source of feminine creativity and so much more.
 I highly recommend this one.